pieroproietti/penguins-eggs/sourceforge/metadata.md

 ## Features
 Created on Debian stable (buster), support oldstable (stretch) and testing (bullseye).

-Support: i386/amd64 BIOS/UEFI with follow distros and derivates.
-Devuan beowulf, Ubuntu focal LTS/bionic LTS/groovy, Linux Mint ulyana/tricia/LMDE.
-Deepin 20 only bios.
+Support: i386/amd64 BIOS/UEFI with follow distros and derivates: Debian buster/bullseye, Devuan beowulf, Ubuntu focal LTS/bionic LTS/groovy, Linux Mint ulyana/tricia/LMDE, Deepin 20, etc.

 Fast: does not copy the original filesystem but the livefs is obtained instantly, through binding and overlay.
 In addition, the --fast option creates the ISO using lz4, reducing compression time during the development up to 10 times!